ckipp01/tooling-talks/process.md

 4. After the stream the recordings will be edited and put up to be distributed to all your favorite podcast platforms!

+5. Following the release of the episode there will be a comment section on each page _hopefully_ allowing for some conversation about your episode!